patricebechard/rasa/docs/core/rules.rst

 Rules which Apply Anytime
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To indicate that a rule can apply at any point in a conversation, specify ``...`` as
+To indicate that a rule can apply at any point in a conversation, start with the
-first conversation step.
-The ``...`` indicate that the rule applies independent of the
+intent which starts the conversation and then add the actions which your assistant
-previous conversation.
+should perform in response to that.

 .. code-block:: yaml